The Basics to Start Replacing Your Old Vents

 Further help for specific vent locations…

 We need different sizing information for different situations.
 If you purchase a wood vent without knowing the right size that you need, then it is likely not going to fit into the air duct opening that you are going to place it in.
-You can save yourself a lot of time and energy by figuring out what size vent you need before you place your order for it.
+You can save yourself a lot of money, time, and energy by figuring out what size vent you need before you place your order.
 A lot of the questions we get on a regular basis pertain to measuring and sizing, so we will do our best to help you make sense of this now.
 It is better to get it right the first time.
-If you call, kindly have a tape measure handy as I may ask you a sizing question which you had not anticipated.
+If you call, kindly have a tape measure handy as we may ask you a sizing question which you had not anticipated.
 You can also email a photo or attach photos through our quote request center to help communicate your needs, and we will explain what measurements are needed.

 We have a few real life sample photos of specific vent locations to help better understand “How-To Measure”